 Our 9th child Evelyn Sophia-Grace was nicknamed “The Lamb” immediately after birth.
-We were reading Five Children and It as a family and the youngest was “the Lamb.”
+We were reading as a family and the youngest was “the Lamb.”
 Her name evolved to Lamby.
 And now that she is nearing six, she is starting to question her nickname.
 Now I’m going to mourn my little Lamby who is now Mutton.

 There is something about my walking into the living room, from any corner of the house, to make a saint of my four-year-old daughter, Lamby.
 She immediately starts pulling contraband out of her satchel, or purse, or whatever carrying device she is using at the moment.
 The missing pair of scissors, permanent markers, and bedroom keys are usually among the “goods.”
 She’ll hand them over to me with the utmost importance in her duty.